cyberadityacode/reactjs/36 All Hooks in one Project/README.md

 # Challenges of useRef

+## Level 1

-- components/hooks/useRef/UseRefFirstComponent.jsx (Tasks[1,2] - Level 1)
+> components/hooks/useRef/UseRefFirstComponent.jsx (Tasks[1,2] - Level 1)

+- Task 1: Autofocus an input on mount
+Create a login form.
+Autofocus the email input when the component mounts.

+- Task 2: Button to focus on another input
+Create two inputs.
+Use a button to focus the second input when clicked.

+## Level 2: Persistent Values Without Re-render

+- Task 3: Build a counter with useRef

+Clicking a button should increase the value stored in useRef.

+Log the value in the console.

+Show on-screen how the value doesn’t change unless a re-render is triggered manually.

+- Task 4: Implement a non-re-rendering timer

-- components/hooks/useRef/UseRefSecondComponent.jsx (Tasks[3,4] - Level 2)
+>  components/hooks/useRef/UseRefSecondComponent.jsx (Tasks[3,4] - Level 2)

-- components/hooks/useRef/UseRefThirdComponent.jsx (Tasks[3,4] - Level 3)
+## Level 3: Practical Use Cases

+- Task 5: Prevent multiple API submissions

-- components/hooks/useRef/UseRefThirdComponent.jsx (Tasks[5] - Level 3)
+>  components/hooks/useRef/UseRefThirdComponent.jsx (Tasks[5,6] - Level 3)
+Create a form.
+Use a ref flag (isSubmitting) to prevent multiple submits.
+Use setTimeout to simulate API delay.
+Use setInterval and useRef to count seconds.
+Display the internal counter via console (don’t update UI).
+Add a button to print the current seconds value.

+- Task 6: Track previous prop or state
+Build a component that receives a prop and displays both:

+current prop value
+previous prop value using useRef.